 Whatever expenses the victim incurs while treating their injuries are subject to compensation.
 Common examples include doctor consultations, blood tests, imagistic scanning, surgery, and more.
 These too will need supporting evidence.
 As a result, victims should keep all medical reports, bills, invoices, prescriptions, and receipts.

 Injuries often cause accident victims to take time off work.
 In doing so, they lose income.
 When accidents end in disability, the victim’s earning capacity decreases.
 All these losses should be subject to compensation.
 Of course, they too will require proving.
-For this purpose, a pedestrian accident lawyer may use income statement, case studies, and various estimates.
+For this purpose, a pedestrian accident lawyer may use income statements, case studies, and various estimates.

 Living with a disability is not easy.
 Many accident victims need therapy and home care.
 They need a wheelchair, braces, and to set up ramps and support bars at home.
 It is possible to include these expenses in the compensation claim.
 The condition is to be able to prove their necessity and value.